nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

    These labels tell NGINX Service Mesh to mutate the Ingress Controller Pod with the proper configuration in order to properly integrate with the mesh.
    {{<note>}}
-   To learn more about how NGINX Service Mesh mutates NGINX Ingress Controller instances, refer to the NGINX Service Mesh's [Integrating NGINX Ingress Controller with NSM](#integrating-nginx-ingress-controller-with-nsm) guide.
+   To learn more about how NGINX Service Mesh mutates NGINX Ingress Controller instances, refer to the [Integrating NGINX Ingress Controller with NGINX Service Mesh](#integrating-nginx-ingress-controller-with-nginx-service-mesh) section.
    {{</note>}}

    {{<note>}}